Reception Early Reading Project

 - adult modelling

-The pilot project was delivered with a group of schools in Hertfordshire and will now expand across Hertfordshire and neighbouring counties.
+The project has so far been delivered with schools in Hertfordshire and is now expanding across Hertfordshire and neighbouring counties.

 We are also offering bespoke tailored consultancy, using elements of the unique teaching strategies woven into the project, for those schools unable to participate in the full project.
 To find out more, email firstname.lastname@example.org